ansible/ansible/docs/docsite/rst/plugins/inventory.rst

    [inventory]
    enable_plugins = host_list, script, auto, yaml, ini, toml

-If the plugin is in a collection, and isn't being picked up by the `auto` statement, you can append the fully qualified name:
+If the plugin is in a collection and is not being picked up by the `auto` statement, you can append the fully qualified name:

 .. code-block:: ini